my5G/OPlaceRAN/README.md

 - Edit file [ran_v1alpha1_ranplacer.yaml](k8s-operator/config/samples/ran_v1alpha1_ranplacer.yaml) and change the coreIP parameter to the address we copied in the previous step:

-- And finally start chain a applying custom resource RANPlacer with command:
+- And finally, start chain an applying custom resource RANPlacer with the command:

 ```sh
 kubectl apply -f k8s-operator/config/samples/ran_v1alpha1_ranplacer.yaml
 ```